mfogel/badm-544/mod7/coursera.md

   - ex: German multimedia conglomerate Bertelsmann
   - attempts to combine benefits of localization and standardization strategies simultaneously by creating a global matrix structure
-  - economies of scale, location , and learning
+  - economies of scale, location, and learning
   - global matrix structure is costly and difficult to implement, leading to high failure rate
   - some exchange-rate exposure